 Over a million people converge in the usually quaint Tokushima City from August 12th to 15th for Awa Odori, which is one of Japan’s most famous dance festivals.
 Awa comes from the former name of Tokushima Prefecture, while Odori means dance.
 This 400-year-old festival is a staple of the Obon season and is highlighted by traditional folk dancing.
 At night, groups of lavishly dressed dancers called ren perform in the streets for the viewing pleasure of all festival attendees.

 Awa Odori is not just dancing.
 There are also other festival staples, such as Japanese street food, art, games, and more.
 Tokushima City is located on the coast, so its delicious seafood such as takoyaki is always incorporated into the festival.
 Read more about some of the incredible snacks to try in Japan

-Chichibu Night Festival
+5. The Chichibu Night Festival in Japan

 The Chichibu Night Festival began around 300 years ago during the Edo Period and is widely regarded as one of Japan’s most distinguished winter festivals.
-Chichibu is located approximately 90 minutes from Tokyo, making it easily accessible for travellers.
+Chichibu is located approximately 90 minutes from Tokyo, making it easily accessible for travelers.
 The festival takes place annually on December 2nd and 3rd, but the main events and parade are on the 3rd.

 The festival is highlighted by six gigantic and ornately decorated floats.
 There are four yatai floats to represent each of the local communities and two kasaboko floats that are more traditional Japanese parasol style.
 There is also dancing, music, food, and other entertainment throughout the two-day period.
 Like the Tenjin Matsuri, this festival is capped off with a beautiful firework display.

 6. The Japanese Star Festival of Sendai Tanabata Matsuri

 Tanabata matsuri or “star festivals” occur on the seventh day of the seventh month of the year.
 According to Chinese folklore, this is when the journey of stars Altair and Vega intersected.
 This could be in July or August due to differences between the solar and lunar calendars.
 However, the Sendai Tanabata Matsuri is always on August 6th through 8th, regardless of the calendar differences.